 Peanut Butter Chocolate Chunk Cookies

-I tweaked my nearly three-year old recipe for Flourless Peanut Butter Cookies and with a few changes, it went from a recipe that was very good and has served me quite well for years, to something that is dangerous to have in the house.
-It’s a good thing this is a 16-count batch size.
+I tweaked my older recipe for Flourless Peanut Butter Cookies, and with a few changes it went from a recipe that was very good and has served me quite well for years, to something that is dangerous to have in the house.
+It’s a good thing this easy peanut butter cookie recipe makes a 16-count batch size.
 Or, if you make them larger, about one dozen cookies.

 They’re the easiest cookies you’ll ever make, with only six ingredients, and one of them is vanilla, which hardly counts.
 The recipe is naturally gluten-free because there’s no flour, and it’s one egg away from being vegan.